10 Practical Tips for Planning Your Diary

-1. Allow for interruptions within the framework of your daily plan
+1. Allow for interruptions within your daily plan.

-5. Divide lengthy tasks into units – the Swiss Cheese method
+5. Break lengthy tasks into smaller, manageable units (Swiss Cheese method).

-6. Plan time for each unit, include planning time, and review time
+6. Allocate time for each unit, including planning and review.

-9. Review tasks daily and allow for changing priorities
+9. Review tasks daily and adjust priorities as needed.

 For more on managing time, check out our instant download Time Management customizable training package.